免許皆伝 Menkyo Kaiden and Koryu Proliferation

-It is what you hear koryū practitioners or people looking for "legitimacy" in koryū talking about; the validation of the menkyo kaiden.
+You hear koryū practitioners or people looking for "legitimacy" in koryū talking about the validation of the menkyo kaiden.
 While it does have its place within koryu and kobujutsu, it is often treated with rose colored glasses.

 While menkyo kaiden and other titles are an accomplishment and should be admired for the recipient's individual achievement, they are also only paper validations from one individual to another.
 Certificates, including menkyo kaiden, are worth only as much as the person issuing them.
 That might seem bleak; however, my view is not that menkyo kaiden are worthless but that we have to look at a larger picture and think critically.
 Neither Menkyo, Soke nor Koryū are stamps that validate anything as good, real, or authentic.
 We should perceive these things with a clear understanding and not fall into the rhetoric that is often portrayed by many, including some koryū practitioners themselves.

 Menkyo kaiden, unlike ranking in modern arts, are usually solo affairs.
 There is not a panel of four people, for example, giving out rankings in the koryū arts.
 It is always the headteacher of a school having the ultimate decision to give or not to give any promotions to his students.
 Soke is also a title worth discussing.

 Supply & Demand

 These days there is often one menkyo kaiden or very few for each ryu-ha 流派, or system.
 In koryū new dojo are not truly propagating beyond the honbu (main) dojo.
 It seems to be the norm rather than the exception.
 What I find less discussed is that it was not really like this in the Edo period of Japan's martial arts history.
 Why are classical arts shrinking compared to other arts?